Automated Graph Machine Learning: Approaches, Libraries, Benchmarks and Directions: Acknowledgment

 \section{Acknowledgment}

-This work is supported by the National Key Research and Development Program of China No.2020AAA0106300 and National Natural Science Foundation of China No. 62102222.
-All opinions, findings, and conclusions in this paper are those of the authors and do not necessarily reflect the views of the funding agencies.
+This work is supported by the National Key Research and Development Program of China No.2020AAA0106300 and National Natural Science Foundation of China (No. 62222209, 62250008, 62102222), BNRist under Grant No. BNR2023RC01003, BNR2023TD03006, and Beijing Key Lab of Networked Multimedia.